BarbieCue/gradle-repository-restriction/README.md

 ```

+## Your in-house Maven repository

+Search all places in the code of this repository, that are commented with
+`url of my custom repo` and replace that url with _your_ in-house repository url.
+Currently, Maven Central is used here as an example.

-# How to build and publish this distribution
+## How to build and publish this distribution

 Do the following to build, test and publish this distribution
 and the associated repository restriction plugin in your in-house repository.
 These are the steps that you usually integrate into your CI/CD pipeline.
 Do not forget to define the `gradle.properties` file for your pipeline runner
-as described in the previous section.
+as described in one of the previous sections.

-## Building and Testing
+### Build and Test

 1. Test the repository restriction plugin.
 ```shell